 At Levitt & Slafkes, P.C., our foreclosure defense attorneys act aggressively to protect our clients from losing their homes to foreclosure.
 Our attorneys, Shelley Slafkes and Bruce Levitt, treat each client as an individual and effectively leverage their 30 years of knowledge and experience to craft individually customized strategies.
 Our firm has been involved in landmark foreclosure cases in which we successfully defended our clients against lenders' attempts to take our clients' homes.

-For more information, contact our Essex County foreclosure defense attorneys by calling 973-323-2953.
+For more information, contact us online or call 973-323-2953 to discuss your situation with an experienced attorney.
 Our law firm helps clients throughout New Jersey.

 Fighting Foreclosure: We Fight The Banks!

 One of our firm's attorneys, Bruce Levitt, is a leading attorney in the area of foreclosure defense in New Jersey.
 He has defeated numerous foreclosures on behalf of homeowners.
 Additionally, he successfully litigated the nationally recognized case Kemp v.
 Countrywide Home Loans in the United States Bankruptcy Court, where he defeated the mortgage company's attempt to assert its claim.

 Some options our attorneys use to stop foreclosure include: